zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 If you're looking for information on how to use Teams or train others to use Teams, see our [Microsoft Adoption site](https://enablement.microsoft.com/microsoft-teams/smb) or [Microsoft Teams Training](training-microsoft-teams-landing-page.md).

 > [!TIP]
 > If you haven't done so already, we strongly suggest that you begin your Teams deployment with a pilot rollout.
-A pilot rollout will allow you and a few early adopters to get familiar with Teams and its features before your planning and eventual complete rollout.
+A pilot rollout allows you and a few early adopters to get familiar with Teams and its features before your planning and eventual complete rollout.

 > [!IMPORTANT]
 > Before you roll out Teams broadly, make sure your organization is ready by reviewing the items in [Make sure you're ready](deploy-overview.md).